TheMrRedstone/Molecule/README.md

 >      Molecule v0.0.1
 > Hello This Is The First Version Of Molecule!
 > Included
-> - Folder / File Opening
+> - Created A Simple Text Editor
-> - Made Similar UI To Atom
 > - Created The Beta Welcome Page
-> - Added File, Edit, View, Selection, Find, Packages, And Help Options!
+> - Added File, Edit, View, Selection, Find, Packages, And Help Options! - Not Much Functionallity!